From Reading to Specifying: What Is TDG?

 -

-A study at Microsoft Research (TiCoder, published at ICSE 2024) found that giving AI a test suite improved code accuracy by 45.7 percentage points compared to natural language alone.
-Programmers in the study also reported significantly less cognitive load -- the tests did the explaining for them.
+A study of 15 programmers found that giving AI a test suite improved code accuracy by roughly 46 percentage points compared to natural language alone.
+Programmers in the study also reported less cognitive load, because the tests did the explaining for them [Fakhoury et al., "LLM-Based Test-Driven Interactive Code Generation," IEEE TSE 2024].

 -

-Researchers at the University of Waterloo (TGen, 2024) found that including tests alongside problem descriptions improved AI code generation by 12-18% -- and the gains came from the AI using failed tests to fix its own mistakes.
+A separate study found that including tests alongside problem descriptions improved AI code generation by roughly 8-12% across standard benchmarks.
+The largest gains came from AI using failed tests to fix its own mistakes [Mathews and Nagappan, "Test-Driven Development and LLM-based Code Generation," ASE 2024].

 -